space928/Omsi-Extensions/OmsiHook/articles/building-native-plugins.md

 # Building Native Omsi Plugins
 Some features of OmsiHook such as remote method calls require the library using OmsiHook to be running as a native Omsi plugin.
-This guide covers some of the basics of building a native Omsi plugin using .NET 5.
+This guide covers some of the basics of building a native Omsi plugin using .NET 6 (and above).
 An example plugin is available at [https://github.com/space928/Omsi-Extensions/tree/main/OmsiHookPlugin](https://github.com/space928/Omsi-Extensions/tree/main/OmsiHookPlugin).